oracle-livelabs/database/db-design-perf/db-design-perf-build/db-design-perf-build.md

 Although you can connect to your autonomous database from local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based Database Actions directly from your Autonomous Data Warehouse or Autonomous Transaction Processing console.

-1. In your database's details page, click the **Database Actions** button, and then in the Database Actions box, click **Open Database Actions**.
+1. If you have maximized the CloudShell terminal, first collapse it to display the Autonomous Database details.
+In your database's details page, click the **Database Actions** button, and then in the Database Actions box, click **Open Database Actions**.

     ![ATP console with database actions highlighted](./images/m1-atp-console-with-database-actions-highlighted.png " ")

-2. After the Database Actions have been initialised and the various actions are displayed on your screen, choose **Data Modeller** to launch the web-based data modelling tool.
+2. After the Database Actions have been initialised and the various actions are displayed on your screen, choose **Data Modeler** to launch the web-based data modelling tool.

     ![Database actions menu with Data Modeler option highlighted](./images/m2-database-actions-menu-with-data-modeler-option-highlighted.png " ")